 - Hands-on clinical training

-- Training in career counseling and assessment
+- Training in career and college readiness counseling

 - Emphasis on skills for working with clients from diverse cultural backgrounds

 - Opportunities for specialized training in: girls' and women's mental health, crisis and trauma, grief and loss

 Interview Date: March 3, 2023